No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 Glossary
 ========

+Capture the Flag (CTF)
+  A game in which hackers attempt to penetrate a specially-designed target system or network.
+CTFs are a good way to legally practice hacking skills and gain recognition in the hacker community.

+.. index:: !Capture the Flag

 exploit
   1. A piece of software that takes advantage of a vulnerability to compromise a computer system or network.
   2. The act of using such software against a target.